mpictor/mpictor.github.io/content/posts/gpibgui/index.md

 ![screenshot](not_so_random.png)

 On my unit, the logo is black.
 A few years later they switched to blue, which I prefer, so I opted for that one in this gui.

-The logo isn't perfectly accurate - on my unit, it's black - but a few years later they switched to blue.
-I thought it looked better, so I opted to use the blue one in this gui.

 ### not so random